 With Father’s Day just around the corner, we thought we’d share some interesting facts and statistics about Fathers Day with you.
 We’ve summarized a few of the highlights below, but feel free to skip the read, and go straight to the cool infographic we’ve included below.

 The History of Fathers Day

 The first known record of a Father being wished dates back 4000 years when a boy named Elmesu etched wishes for his father on a clay card in Babylon.
 Father’s Day was first celebrated by Ms Sonora Louise Smart Dodd in Washington State on 19 June 1910, but was only declared an official holiday 58 years after Mother’s Day by President Richard Nixon in 1972.
 Today, Father’s Day is celebrated around the world on different days.
 In South Africa, the USA and 50 other countries in the world, Fathers Day is celebrated on the third Sunday in June, while other countries celebrate it on the second Sunday in June.
-Here’s a full list of Fathers Day dates around the world.
-This year Fathers Day is on 16 June 2013 in South Africa.
+Here’s a full list of Fathers Day dates around the world, including Father's Day in South Africa.

 The record for the youngest man to father a child is held by 13 year old Alfie Patten in the UK in 2009.

 The record for the oldest man to father a child was set by 94 year old Ramjit Raghav in India in 2011.

 Fathers Day Gifts